pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-actions.md

 Now that you've got these two common workflows defined, you'll need to configure your secrets.
 Secrets are exposed as environment variables to the GitHub Actions runtime environment.
-Minimally, you'll need to supply a [Pulumi access token](/docs/intro/pulumi-service/accounts#access-tokens) to allow the Pulumi CLI to communicate with the Pulumi Service on your behalf, and you'll probably want to provide credentials for communicating with your cloud provider as well.
+Minimally, you'll need to supply a [Pulumi access token](/docs/intro/pulumi-cloud/accounts#access-tokens) to allow the Pulumi CLI to communicate with the Pulumi Cloud on your behalf, and you'll probably want to provide credentials for communicating with your cloud provider as well.